A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 He also scoffed at the training videos that he — and the rest of the school staff — were required to watch annually, presumably to guard against misconduct.
 “It makes me almost throw up every fucking beginning of the school year.
 We have to watch those kinds of videos.
 It’s grooming and blah blah blah,” Wilder said.
 “I’ve been there, but I didn’t do that.”
 He argued what he did wasn’t illegal in other jurisdictions.

 “[In] 90% of the world, 15’s legal.
-So if I go over and boff a 15-year-old in Spain, I can do it all day in the streets — whatever, and nothing would happen.”
+So if I go over and boff a 15-year-old in Spain, I can do it all day in the streets — whatever — and nothing would happen.”
 (In 2015, two years after this conversation, Spain raised its age of consent from 13 to 16.)
-“You touch a 16-year-old and you got to jail here,” he said.
+“You touch a 16-year-old and you go to jail here,” he said.

 Wilder admitted to Emilie that “we did something that wasn’t right according to our laws these days.”
 But, he added, “You know I'm not a creeper.
 I didn't creep.”
 For him, it was all about the decisions they made together.
 Emilie, by now, knew that as a child, she’d had no choice in the matter at all.